Grant programs available to states.

 The misuse of prescription pain relievers containing opioids and the use of illicit drugs such as heroin is a serious and challenging public health concern.
 In 2010, prescription and illicit drug overdoses in the United States killed 38,329 people, with 30,006 of those deaths being unintentional.
 These numbers exceed deaths that year from traffic accidents, guns violence, or falls.

 MAT-PDOA is a three-year grant program to address the opioid misuse and addiction problem in this country.
-The grant program aligns with SAMHSA’s Strategic Initiative on Prevention of Substance Abuse and Mental Illness.

 MAT-PDOA provides funding to states to: